firebase/genkit/docs/evaluation.md

 # Evaluation (Preview)

-NOTE: _Evaluation in Genkit is currently in early preview_ with a limited set of available evaluation metrics.
+Note: _Evaluation in Genkit is currently in early preview_ with a limited set of available evaluation metrics.
 You can try out the current experience by following the documentation below.
 If you run into any issues or have suggestions for improvements, please [file an issue](http://github.com/google/genkit/issues).
 We would love to see your feedback as we refine the evaluation experience!

 Evaluations are a form of testing which helps you validate your LLM’s responses and ensure they meet your quality bar.